Maximilien42/ClusterDC/README.md

 "This code is derived from https://github.com/Maximilien42/ClusterDC."

+## Upcoming Improvements
+The authors of this code have plans to further improve its functionality and usability.
+One of the upcoming milestones is the development of a dedicated library for utilizing ClusterDC, which will be easily installable via pip.
+Keep an eye out for updates as the repository progresses toward this goal.

 ## Contact

 If you have any questions or feedback, please feel free to contact maximilien.meyrieux@mail.mcgill.ca and samer.hmoud@mail.mcgill.ca.